stefannelson/stefannelson/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Hey+there!+I'm+Stefan+Nelson.)](https://git.io/typing-svg)

-> I'm currently looking for work as a software engineer and/or data scientist!
-Feel free to reach out at [stefanwnelson@gmail.com](mailto:stefanwnelson@gmail.com).

 ---

 ## About Me

+* I am a Stastical Programmer at Mayo Clinic supporting the Clinical Genome Sequencing Lab!
-* I'm currently a graduate research assistant at 🏫 [Northern Arizona University](https://nau.edu/) pursuing an MS in Computer Science.
+* I'm formerly a graduate research assistant at 🏫 [Northern Arizona University](https://nau.edu/) pursuing an MS in Computer Science.
 I got my degree in Computational Math at [Minnesota State University Moorhead](https://www.mnstate.edu/).
 * I love teaching!
 I've taught math and general STEM courses at the elementary and community college levels for 2+ years.
 A proud AmeriCorps VISTA alumni!
 * I've been a drummer 🥁 for over 16 years, and a runner 🏃 for 10!